Websoft9Archive/ansible-mediawiki/docs/else-faq.md

 #### Where is the database connection configuration of MediaWiki?

-Database configuration information in *config.php* in the [MediaWiki installation directory](/stack-components.md#moodle)
+Database configuration information in *LocalSettings.php* in the [MediaWiki installation directory](/stack-components.md#mediawiki)

 #### If there is no domain name, can I deploy MediaWiki?